 Using library and archive services in London

-The Science Museum’s Dana Research Centre and Library is open five days a week, from 10.00 to 17.00.
+The Science Museum’s Dana Research Centre and Library is open five days a week, Monday to Friday, from 10.00 to 17.00.

 Visitors can consult around 6,000 books and journals covering museum studies, the history and biography of science technology and medicine, and the philosophical and social aspects of these subjects.